MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 #### Solution: Ensure image name is correct

 If you get this error, ensure that the image name is fully correct.
 You should check the registry name, registry login server, the repository name, and the tag.
-A common mistake is that the login server "azureacr.io" is specified instead of "azurecr.io".
+A common mistake is that the login server is specified as "azureacr.io" instead of "azurecr.io".

 > [!NOTE]
 > When the image name isn't fully correct, the [401 Unauthorized error](#401unauthorizederror) may also occur because AKS always tries anonymous pull no matter whether the container registry has enabled anonymous pull access.